Vyral/base-template/_posts/2018-05-30-the-book-that-will-help-you-reach-your-real-estate-investing-goals.md

 By taking the right action steps now, you can put yourself in a position to achieve all of these goals.
 To that end, we’re offering you a free copy of “The Millionaire Real Estate Investor” by Gary Keller, the founder of Keller Williams Realty.

 The information in this book is so valuable that we want to share it with you.
 It’s the playbook that can take you as high as you want to go with your real estate investing goals.
-If you’re interested in receiving a copy, ***[click on this link](http://carterpropertygroupblog.com/free-book/),*** share your information with us, and we’d be glad to send one to you.
+If you’re interested in receiving a copy, ***[click on this link](http://carterpropertygroupblog.com/free-book/),*** share your information with us, and we’d be glad to give one to you.

 We’re very passionate about this topic and we want to educate as many people as we can on the right action steps to take in their lives to achieve the same goals, so if you aren’t interested but know someone who might be, don’t hesitate to refer them to us.